apmiller108/beatbrain/PROJECT.md

 ### **Polish & UX Enhancements**
 - [x] Add info icon for each track that on click shows the full track details (what should the UX be?
 Modal? expand row item?)
 - [x] Add tracks to playlist feature See ./specifications/TRACKSEARCH.md for feature specs
-- [ ] Change key notation select to something else.
-It looks like crap.

 ### **Testing**
 - [x] Write unit tests for new appDatabase playlist methods